Forbes Field: Baseball

 In 1909, Forbes Field's opening season, the Pirates beat the Detroit Tigers in the World Series.
 It was the only meeting of eventual Hall of Famers Honus Wagner and Ty Cobb.

 On October 2, 1920, Forbes Field hosted the last triple-header in MLB history.

 On August 5, 1921, Forbes Field was the site of the first live radio broadcast of a Major League Baseball game in the United States.
 Harold Arlin announced the play-by-play action between the Pittsburgh Pirates and the Philadelphia Phillies over KDKA from a box seat next to the first-base dugout.
 Regular broadcasts of Pirates games began over KDKA in 1936, announced by A. K. "Rosey" Rowswell, a local humorist and friend of team owner Bill Benswanger.
 Rowswell is quoted as describing his broadcasting with, "It's not just play-by-play that matters.
 It's what you say in between the pitches that counts."
 His style influenced junior partner Bob Prince, who began broadcasting in 1948.
 Rowswell broadcast games at Forbes Field until his death in 1955.

 In 1925, the Pirates became the first team to come back from a three-game to one deficit to defeat the Washington Senators and win the World Series.
 Pittsburgh's third and final World Series championship while they played at Forbes Field came in 1960.
-Bill Mazeroski hit the first home run to end a World Series and as of the end of the 2020 season, the only walk-off home run in World Series Game 7 history.
+Bill Mazeroski hit the first home run to end a World Series, the only walk-off home run in World Series Game 7 history.
 These two World Series victories mark the only times that the Pirates clinched a championship at home, with Forbes Field hosting both.